mikedisbrow/theflats-theme/README.md

 ### Known Issues
 1. Depending on font, and font size, you may see descenders of letters slightly cut off in tabs.
+2. Sidebar font options - When changing font size once, and changing it again, it can mess with the line spacing in the sidebar.  **Restarting Sublime will fix it**.